Temptation of Christ

 The temptation of Christ is a biblical narrative detailed in the gospels of Matthew, Mark, and Luke.
 After being baptized by John the Baptist, Jesus was tempted by the devil after 40 days and nights of fasting in the Judaean Desert.
 At the time, Satan came to Jesus and tried to tempt him.
-Jesus having refused each temptation, Satan then departed and Jesus returned to Galilee to begin his ministry.
+With Jesus refusing each temptation, Satan then departed and Jesus returned to Galilee to begin his ministry.

 The writer of the Epistle to the Hebrews also refers to Jesus having been tempted "in every way that we are, except without sin".
 Mark's account is very brief, merely noting the event.
 Matthew and Luke describe the temptations by recounting the details of the conversations between Jesus and Satan.
 The temptation of Christ is not explicitly mentioned in the Gospel of John but in this gospel Jesus does refer to the Devil, "the prince of this world", having no power over him.
 In church calendars of many Christian denominations, Jesus' forty day period of fasting in the Judaean Desert is remembered during the season of Lent, during which many Christians fast, pray and give alms to the poor.